How It Works

 Step 3: Score the setup with machine learning and rules

 The rules sit on top of that score.
-They block or tighten trades when the move is too mature, when live flow fights the idea, or when a news shock has made the market unstable.
+They block or tighten trades when the move is too mature, when live flow fights the idea, or when a shock has made the market unstable.

-Step 4: Review what actually happened
+Step 5: Review what actually happened

 The journal and analytics layer exist for honesty.
 They help show whether a signal really had quality, whether execution was late, and whether the live result matched the original idea.